“What good is the warmth of summer, without the cold of winter to give it sweetness.”

 In time, evergreen trees and light were combined into what we now call the Christmas Tree when the otherwise dour Martin Luther, in the early 16th century, on his way home from stirring up the Reformation, glimpsed the brilliant winter stars through the boughs of a fir tree.
 Eager to show his family what he saw, he cut down a small tree, carried it home, and placed small candles upon the tree to simulate the effect of starlight streaming through the branches of an evergreen.
 At least that’s the legend.

-I must confess that my own interest in light– and stars– developed not under a dark and clear winter sky but at the foot of the family Christmas tree when I was five years old.
-I was completely beguiled by the tiny and colorful points of light.
-When I learned of the tiny points of light in the sky, of their countless number and immense distance and power, I was smitten by starlight and remain so until this day.
+My own interest in light– and stars– developed not under a dark and clear winter sky but at the foot of the family Christmas tree when I was just five years old.
+I was beguiled by the tiny and colorful points of light, and when I learned of the tiny points of light in the sky, of their countless number and immense distance and power, I was smitten and remain so to this day.
 But it all started with a Christmas tree.

 If you’re in the southern hemisphere, enjoy the light of the long days of summer, and enjoy your holiday barbecue on the beach.
 And for you fellow northerners, stay warm and curious and hopeful.
 The cycles of the world always move us, eventually, from darkness to light.Share This: